yetanotherco/aligned_layer/examples/l2/README.md

 ## Setup Localnet

 You can also run this example on a local devnet.
-To get started, navigate to the root of the Aligned repository and run:
+To get started, navigate to the root of the Aligned repository

+- Start Ethereum package and the Batcher

 ```shell
 # This will start the local net